 The following table sets forth information concerning options that our named executive officers exercised during 2000 and the number of shares subject to both exercisable and unexercisable stock options as of December 31, 2000.
-The table also reports values for "in-the-money" options that represent the positive spread between the exercise prices of outstanding options and an assumed initial offering price of \$15.00 per share.
+The table also reports values for "in-the-money" options that represent the positive spread between the exercise prices of outstanding options and the initial public offering price of \$17.00 per share.